 “Have you had enough of Obama’s attacks on free enterprise?
 His own key supporters have,” the ad says.

 Earlier this month, Boeing Co.
-(BA) CEO Jim McNerney, chairman of Obama’s Export Council, defended the role of private equity in the economy, saying the wealth-creation-versus-job-creation distinction the campaign is trying to make is “too easy.”
+(BA:US) CEO Jim McNerney, chairman of Obama’s Export Council, defended the role of private equity in the economy, saying the wealth-creation-versus-job-creation distinction the campaign is trying to make is “too easy.”

 “Even within Boeing you’re growing some elements, you’re winding down others to fuel, to provide resources, to provide the growth,” McNerney said in a May 8 interview.
 “That’s what makes this country great, because we can redeploy capital and labor more quickly than other societies.
 And I think private equity plays a role in that.”

 The Obama campaign says the Bain focus isn’t an indictment of the sector.
 Instead, it is specifically highlighting Romney’s economic philosophy and Bain’s track record.

 “We’re not questioning the purpose of the private equity business as a whole,” Ben LaBolt, a campaign spokesman, told reporters on a conference call today.
 “One of the key questions, I think, the American people have is why do Romney and his partners succeed even if the company failed.”

 The Bain argument is part of a $25 million ad-blitz this month financed by the Obama campaign which paints Romney as a corporate raider, focused on wealth creation, not job creation.
 Obama for America began a new round of attacks today with a web video about another company acquired by Bain -- American Pad & paper, or Ampad, an office-supplies plant in Marion, Indiana -- that closed in 1995.